- Community Development

 - All construction is subject to inspection and approval by Brighton inspectors.

 - A construction acceptance inspection in a pass status will allow the financial guarantee to be released to 15% of the original bonded amount.
-The 15% shall be held for a one-year warranty period.
-The date of construction acceptance will initiate the one-year warranty period for the construction.
+The 15% shall be held for a two-year warranty period.
+The date of construction acceptance will initiate the two-year warranty period for the construction.

 - At the end of the warranty period, a final acceptance inspection will be scheduled.
 If construction under warranty fails this inspection, a task list of corrections will be produced.
 The corrected work shall be inspected upon completion.
 All inspections shall again obtain a pass status prior to full release of bonding.
 Once all final-acceptance inspections are in a pass status, bonding will be released completely.

 In some instances, a partial release of the financial surety may be granted.

 - If a portion of work is complete, and the identified line between complete work and incomplete work is clearly defined, the construction inspector may approve a partial release of the financial guarantee.